souzasilvio/kafkademo/README.md

 # kafkademo
 Demonstration project to produce and consume kafka messages.
-This demo was made using developer account on Confluent Kafka.
+This demo was made using developer account on Confluent Kafka (https://confluent.cloud/).

 This sample implements a producer/consumer pattern as present in this diagraman.
 Use: